aslan011/recipesMERN/README.md

 https://pick-a-meal876543.herokuapp.com/

 ## Description
 This has been a personal project of mine to develop my skills using the MERN stack.
-This has been a great learning experience, from implementing authentication, building APIs for CRUD functonality, MVC architecture within Express/nodejs, to the frontend; passing props fro parent to child compeoneent, seperating out components to make them reusable.
+This has been a great learning experience, from implementing authentication, hashing and salting passwords, building APIs for CRUD functonality, MVC architecture within Express/nodejs, to the frontend; passing props fro parent to child compeoneent, seperating out components to make them reusable.

 ## Technologies used
 - React